Undergoing treatment for cancer can take a toll physically and emotionally. Our classes and support groups can help.

 Health resource library

-Conveniently located near the main entrance of the Comprehensive Cancer Center, the library includes more than 2,000 books, videos, and pamphlets, along with internet access.
-Trained experts can provide assistance if needed.
+Conveniently located near the main entrance of the Comprehensive Cancer Center, the library includes an extensive collection of over 2,000 books, pamphlets, CDs on cancer and various other health topics.
+Our professional staff and volunteers can provide assistance with accessing internet resources, access to the internet is provided here.
 Learn more.

 Other resources include: